Reformed Christianity: History

 Calvin preached at St. Pierre Cathedral in Geneva.

-The first wave of Reformed theologians included Zwingli, Martin Bucer, Wolfgang Capito, John Oecolampadius, and Guillaume Farel.
+The first wave of Reformed theologians included Huldrych Zwingli, Martin Bucer, Wolfgang Capito, John Oecolampadius, and Guillaume Farel.
 While from diverse academic backgrounds, their work already contained key themes within Reformed theology, especially the priority of scripture as a source of authority.
 Scripture was also viewed as a unified whole, which led to a covenantal theology of the sacraments of baptism and the Lord's Supper as visible signs of the covenant of grace.
 Another shared perspective was their denial of the real presence of Christ in the Eucharist.
 Each understood salvation to be by grace alone and affirmed a doctrine of unconditional election, the teaching that some people are chosen by God to be saved.
 Luther and his successor Philipp Melanchthon were significant influences on these theologians and, to a larger extent, those who followed.
 The doctrine of justification by faith alone, also known as sola fide, was a direct inheritance from Luther.

 The second generation featured John Calvin, Heinrich Bullinger, Thomas Cranmer, Wolfgang Musculus, Peter Martyr Vermigli, Andreas Hyperius and John à Lasco.
 Written between 1536 and 1539, Calvin's Institutes of the Christian Religion was one of the most influential works of the era.
 Toward the middle of the 16th century, these beliefs were formed into one consistent creed which would shape the future definition of the Reformed faith.
 The 1549 Consensus Tigurinus unified Zwingli and Bullinger's memorialist theology of the Eucharist, which taught that it was simply a reminder of Christ's death, with Calvin's view of it as a means of grace with Christ actually present, though spiritually rather than bodily as in Catholic doctrine.
 The document demonstrates the diversity as well as unity in early Reformed theology, giving it a stability that enabled it to spread rapidly throughout Europe.
 This stands in marked contrast to the bitter controversy experienced by Lutherans prior to the 1579 Formula of Concord.